phetsims/hookes-law/doc/model.md

 where:

-subscript "eq" is a spring that is equivalent to the 2 springs in parallel<br>
+- subscript "eq" is a spring that is equivalent to the 2 springs in parallel
-subscript "1" pertains to the top spring in this sim<br>
+- subscript "1" pertains to the top spring in this sim
-subscript "2" pertains to the bottom spring in this sim
+- subscript "2" pertains to the bottom spring in this sim